-We values the risks our artists are willing to take to breathe life into these stories.
+We value the risks our artists are willing to take to breathe life into these stories.

 We value our audience for their openness to be moved and changed by theater.

 We value the generosity of those able to help create this world through their donations.

 Vision: We believe in the fearless power of theatre.
 We strive to make our home a place where stories come to life.
 It is our responsibility as the storytellers to strive for excellence, to create something beautiful, and to offer it to each and every person we meet.

 Our mission in action